An assortment of different faces

 The “Brain Drain” phenomenon describes the documented trend of young, college-educated professionals migrating from rural areas to urban environments for more opportunities and greater income potential.
 With the rise of remote working arrangements, organizations need to think about promoting equity and lessen the significance of this pattern by hiring and allowing professionals to work from rural communities.

 A key equity concern is that urban environments are often better resourced than rural environments.
 This is exemplified by the digital divide in which members of rural communities are less likely to have laptops, tablets, or access to a strong, consistent internet connection.
-Therefore, when feasible, organizations should subsidize team costs relating to the internet and technology, especially for team members living in rural areas.
+Organizations can subsidize team costs relating to the internet and technology when feasible, especially for team members living in rural areas.

 National Origin

-National origin refers to the country in which a person was born or where their ancestors lived.
+National origin refers to the country where a person was born or where their ancestors lived.
 No matter where your company is headquartered or how many remote team members you have on staff, you will likely work and interact with people who began their lives elsewhere.

 Regardless of where a person is located, the country where someone is born or spent most of their young life can provide a set of cultural traits that they may always carry with them.
 From religious beliefs to personal ethos and much more, a person’s national origin can define many things about them.
 Some people have unique experiences relating to national origin, which involve frequent migration to different countries.
 They may likely hold multicultural identities as a result.
 Different people can also hold harmful biases and stereotypes about different countries, which are important to challenge and not perpetuate in the workplace.